telerik/blazor-docs/installation/nuget.md

 ````

 > Make sure that the `key` values in the `packageSourceMapping` section match the `key` values in the `packageSources` section, otherwise you will get a "Package not found" error.

+## Access NuGet Packages behind Firewall

+To access the Telerik NuGet feed behind a firewall that restricts outgoing requests, you may need to allow the following domains:

+* `nuget.telerik.com`, which provides authentication and license verification
+* `downloads.cdn.telerik.com`, which hosts the NuGet packages

+The firewall must allow some of the requests to be redirected from `nuget.telerik.com` to `downloads.cdn.telerik.com`.

 ## Obsolete Telerik NuGet URL